Compare Keyword SERP Similarity in Bulk with Python

 Sample Output

-I wanted to see how similar various the SERPs were for names for IBM.
-The results are not surprising but confirmational (SERP Sim is number is a percentage).
-The lesson here is that Google treats “big blue” and “Watson” a bit more ambiguous and thus we can still use these keywords, but they should not be alone when describing IBM, IBM, or a similar keyword is needed for context.
+I wanted to see how similar the SERPs were for various names of IBM.
+The results are unsurprising but confirmatory (SERP Sim is a percentage).
+The lesson here is that Google treats “big blue” and “Watson” as somewhat more ambiguous; therefore, you can still target these keywords, but provide context using “IBM” or a similar keyword to avoid ambiguity.

 Conclusion

-- Extract and compare by URL not just domain for granularity
+- Extract and compare by URL, not just domain, for greater granularity

 - Pipe in search volume and other metrics